iainctduncan/papers/source/features_usage.rst

 I have tested extensively.

 Below is an example of a function scheduling itself.
-The first iteration of this function would need to be manually created.
-The temporal recursion will stop when the variable **playing** is set to false.
+The first iteration of this function would be kicked off by a call to the **start** function, and the temporal recursion will stop when the variable **playing** is set to false.

 ..
 TODO: test this code